-Highlights of the 2011/12 season included the title role of Ambroise Thomas’ Hamlet in a new production at the Croatian National Theatre in Zagreb conducted by Hervé Niquet; Ford in a new production of Falstaff at Opera Holland Park; and his debut at La Scala, Milan as Ned Keene in Richard Jones’ acclaimed new production of Peter Grimes, soon to be released commercially on DVD.
+Recent highlights include the title role of Ambroise Thomas’ Hamlet in a new production at Croatian National Theatre conducted by Hervé Niquet; Ford Falstaff and Belcore L’elisir d’amore, both for Opera Holland Park; and his debut at La Scala, Milan, as Ned Keene in Richard Jones’ acclaimed new production of Peter Grimes, which was subsequently released commercially on DVD.

 George von Bergen is represented by Intermusica.